LZeroAnalytics/ethereum-package/README.md

     # - reth: ghcr.io/paradigmxyz/reth
     # - ethereumjs: ethpandaops/ethereumjs:master
     # - nimbus-eth1: ethpandaops/nimbus-eth1:master
+    # If you want to use forking capabilities use:
+    # - tiljordan/reth-forking:1.0.0
     el_image: ""

     # The log level string that this participant's EL client should log at